janschzz/Clustering-Approach-to-CPA-Thesis/README.md

 ## Support and Contributions

-If you have any questions or need further clarification on any aspect of this project, please open an issue or contact me directly
+If you have any questions or need further clarification on any aspect of this project, please open an issue or contact me directly.

 ## Author